 The Houston Dynamo lift the trophy after winning the 2018 US Open Cup title.
 Photo: Houston Dynamo

-Today, the US Soccer Federation has announced the 2020 US Open Cup schedule and format of the competition.
-For the first time since 2006, Major League Soccer (MLS) teams will not all enter in the same round of the competition and will instead be split up nearly 50-50 between starting in the Third Round and the Fourth Round.
+Today, the US Soccer Federation (USSF) has announced the 2022 US Open Cup schedule and format of the competition.
+As was originally organized for the canceled 2020 tournament, Major League Soccer (MLS) teams will not all enter in the same round of the competition for the first time since 2006.
 This will result in more matches between MLS and lower division competition over the course of the early rounds of the tournament.

 - Chicago Fire FC

 - Columbus Crew